 “No, that’s not the best I can do.
-This is, thought,” he says as the rocks around me suddenly start moving towards me.
+This is, though,” he says as the rocks around me suddenly start moving towards me.
 Great, he has made golems.
 I think.
 The only thing with a thicker skull, more muscle, and less tactical skills then he has.
 These things literally have either no brain, or, if they do, their brains are made of rocks.

-The golems, which look like a hunchbacked human statue with overly long arms and unnaturally large muscles, which are technichly rocks, start closing in, as Yun-Yammka, still twirling that annoying mace, stand back, continues to summon more golems to come and crush me.
+The golems, which look like a hunchbacked human statue with overly long arms and unnaturally large muscles, which are technichly rocks, start closing in, as Yun-Yammka, still twirling that infernal mace, stand back, continues to summon more golems to come and crush me.
 That pushed me over the edge.
-It’s one thing for a slightly rock-headed High Supreme Epic who can’t hit me with a eight foot in diameter mace to try and kill me because I know he can’t.
+It’s one thing for a slightly rock-headed High Supreme Epic who can’t hit me with a eight foot in diameter mace to try and kill me, mainly because I know he can’t.
 It’s another thing for him to summon an army of golems to kill me as the rock-headed bruts actually could.

 “I warned you that if you try to push me it ain’t going to be nice.
 But you keep pushing me,” I muter.
 “Well, playtime's over.
 I am not holding back anymore.”
 I reach out, grabbing any power source I can find, which is a lot as Epic energy is surprisingly common on planets.
 Energy streams into me, liking like white fire one time, white lightning another, and a blinding white steams another.
-It streams into me until I glowed with a blinding white light and was levitating several feet off the ground, building up until it infused every cell in my body with power.
+It streams into me until I glowed with a blinding white light and was levitating several feet off the ground, the energy building up until it infused every cell in my body with power.
 And then I release energy in a reality ripening, unstoppable wave of energy.
 As I distorted and rip reality, a paper thin ring of white light and energy flashes out, followed by a massive shockwave wave, blasting everything and everyone, except Yun-Yammka, who was crouched down, anchored to the ground by a layer of rock, off their feet.
 Unlike a normal shockwave ring, this one stayed anchored to me.
 The ring of distortion, and everything inside it, starts swirling towards me like matter falling into a black hole, except that one annoying Epic.
 The distorting swirls faster and faster towards me, pulling everything with it into the dimensional rift that surrounds me.
 As the last particle caught in the shock-wave is pulled into the rift, there is silence and the world visabally darkens, but only for a second.
 Than all the energy that had been pulled into me is released in a explosive blast that shifts everything into another dimension, only noticeable by the shift from sun-backed ground a to red-orange rock.
 I had to chemically change the rock around Yun-Yammka to the red-orange rock, with its particularly helpful set of properties, and had to disconnect the energy from me so his primal invulnerability won’t kick in and disintegrate me.
-Lucky, because the rock around him was placed by him and not threatening him in any way, this primal invulnerability didn’t kick in and disintegrate the rock.
-Actually, with this rock, kis power might not work on it at all.
+Lucky, because the rock around him was placed by him and not threatening him in any way, at least that he can sense, this primal invulnerability didn’t kick in and disintegrate the rock.
+Actually, with this rock, his power might not work on it at all.

 “I am untamed power, relentless vengeance, and wrath unleashed, Yun-Yammka,” I proclame, somewhat under the influence of Calamity, the alter ego created by using my powers, as I, still levitating, flot towards Yun-Yammka, who is now trapped in rock and is struggling valiantly, but vainly, to get out.
 I was surrounded by shifting dimensional rifts, giving me a patched together look as the various dimensional rifts surrounding me shift around me, “Surender, Epic, or be destroyed!”